ryanmcdermott/clean-code-javascript/README.md

 boilerplate, you can use an object if you are finding yourself needing a lot of arguments.

+To make it more obvious what properties does the function expect, use the es6 destructuring syntax.
+This has a couple of advantages:

+1. When someone looks at the function signature, it's immediately clear what properties are used.
+2. Since the function doesn't have the reference to the actual argument, the user of the function can be sure that no other properties are used by anything down the call chain.
+3. Linters (like eslint) can warn you about unused properties, while this would be impossible without destructuring.

 **Bad:**
 ```javascript
 function createMenu(title, body, buttonText, cancellable) {